Titanium

 Storage

-Buy at bargain price
+Buy at a bargain price